 This is an extremely useful feature and is super easy to use.
 The EZ-Angle Tether comes pre-marked with 20, 40, and 60-degree markers.
 The beauty of it is that you can find your sweet spot every time.
 It makes it easier to set up in that since it uses a buckle system, you can set it and forget it.
 And if you decide one day that 40-degree tilt is no longer your sweet spot, you can easily adjust it to whatever you like or remove it altogether.

 If you make frequent adjustments to your inversion it may be a little more difficult to find the exact angles that you were using before without the EZ-Angle.
-I found that it is more handy than you’d think and it helps you remember and note which angle worked better for your pain.
-I found that the 60 degree inversion did a lot more for my mid-back than the 20 or 40 degree.
+I found that it is handier than you’d think and it helps you remember and note which angle worked better for your pain.
+I found that the 60-degree inversion did a lot more for my mid-back than the 20 or 40 degrees.
 So now I just leave it adjusted to that angle.

 The boarding platform has a good quality solid feel to it.
 It is made with a plastic non-slip surface, and it offers a bit of a boost to get yourself ready to go on the inversion table.
-Being 6′ tall myself, I didn’t think that I would find it handy.
-But believe it or not, I liked it a lot.
-I wouldn’t call it a game-changer, but the boarding platform did make it easier to get on and off the LX9.
-So I can imagine that it will work even better for those who are a little shorter than I am.
+Our reviewers range from 5’0” up to 6’5” and we all found it to be beneficial, especially our shorter reviewers.
+The boarding platform did make it easier to get on and off the LX9.

-There is a small downside to the platform and that is it increases the footprint of the inversion table even while its folded.
-It doesn’t increase it by much you still add about 5 inches at the base.
+There is a small downside to the platform and that is it increases the footprint of the inversion table even while it’s folded.
+It doesn’t increase it by much — just about 5 inches at the base.